 - Disconnect the dryer from its power source

 - Separate the vent duct from the dryer and, using the appliance brush, brush out any lint from the vent and duct

-- Use the narrow hose attachment of your vacuum to carefully vacuum out any remaining lint
+- Use a narrow attachment of your vacuum to remove any remaining lint carefully

 - Vacuum up any dust and lint on the floor of your work area

 - Brush out the vent exhaust on the outside of your house, reaching up with the brush into the duct that connects to the exhaust